Overview of Travel Health and Safety

 To receive a visa, a passport must usually be sent to the embassy or consulate of the country that will be visited.
 Increasingly, visas may be obtained directly from the consular websites of the country to be visited, but this remains the exception at present.
 Some countries (for example Australia) have an online registration process that must be completed prior to boarding any flight destined for that country.
 Most countries have embassies and consulates worldwide, and travel agents can usually tell travelers where the nearest ones are located.

 Keep in mind that a passport may be tied up for days or weeks until the paperwork is done, so plan accordingly.
 Additionally, some countries require proof of yellow fever vaccination before they will issue a visa.
-The amount of time spent mailing a passport to the various agencies involved can add up if there are several countries on an itinerary.
+The amount of time spent mailing a passport to the various agencies involved can add up if several countries are on an itinerary.
 Plan ahead.
 For travelers who only have a few weeks to prepare, a commercial visa service can often speed up the process.

 Risk Factors for DVT